zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ibm.serversocket.recover**

     By default, this parameter is enabled in the API Gateway.
-Check [IBM documentation](https://www.ibm.com/support/knowledgecenter/SSYKE2_7.1.0/com.ibm.java.zos.71.doc/user/cinet.html) for more information.
+For more information, see the [IBM documentation](https://www.ibm.com/support/knowledgecenter/SSYKE2_7.1.0/com.ibm.java.zos.71.doc/user/cinet.html).

 * **java.io.tmpdir**

     This property is a standard Java system property which is used by the disk-based storage policies.
 It determines where the JVM writes temporary files, including those written by these storage policies (see Section 4 and Appendix A.6).
-The default value is typically "/tmp" on Unix-like platforms.
+The default value is typically `/tmp` on Unix-like platforms.

 * **spring.profiles.include**

     This property can be used to unconditionally add active profiles.
-Check [Spring documentation](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html#boot-features-adding-active-profiles) for more information.
+For more information, see [Spring documentation](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html#boot-features-adding-active-profiles).